 - Figure Skater

 Fan: Excuse me!
 Could I have your autograph?

 Speed Skater: Yeah!
 But make it quick.
 Coach will be onto us!

 Bobsledder: Hours and hours of hard work!

 Fan: But you’ve already got the skills!
 You don’t need to practice!

 Coach: (Snorting) Oh really?

 Fan: Yeah, really!
 You guys are, after all, the best in the world.
 Course, for the rest of us it’s different.
-It wouldn’t matter how many hours I spent practicing, I’d still be bottom of the heap!
-My school mates always said I was rubbish and they were right!
+It wouldn’t matter how many hours I spent practising, I’d still be bottom of the heap!
+My schoolmates always said I was rubbish and they were right!

 Coach: So.
 Let’s talk about the real issue here.